yiduwangkai/dubbox-solr/README.md

-so if you want to use the fastjson, you can contact with us yiduwangkai@gmail.com on the other hand, we define transmit data protocol, now the code locate the transmitData package ok! thx
+so if you want to use the fastjson, you can contact with us yiduwangkai@gmail.com on the other hand, we define transmit data protocol, now the code locate the transmitData package ok! thx recently we fix the cloudServerClient and optimize it